Outbound Collective logo

 Once you launch your paddling vessel, you will hang an immediate right to head back west and then another right in about a quarter of a mile to head under the bridge.
 This journey north will take you downstream for the first half of your paddle.
 I highly recommend that you do not head downstream from this boat launch.
 Not only is the waterway not very clear, but the wetlands south of 50 are prime Air-boating playgrounds.
 The grass can be tall in places and they are traveling much faster than you can paddle, so if they cannot see you, paddling in these parts can be a real safety hazard.

 Once you pass the bridge, you will be on the main flow of Florida's longest river.
-How long you decide to take your journey is entirely up to you, but I would suggest about a 1.5-2 hour paddle in each direction to be able to see everything the St. Johns river has to offer.
-The river is pretty curvy, but does not require any tricky maneuvering besides dodging the occasional fallen tree.
+How long you decide to take your journey is entirely up to you, but I would suggest about a 1.5-2 hour paddle in each direction to be able to see everything the St. Johns River has to offer.
+The river is pretty curvy but does not require any tricky maneuvering besides dodging the occasional fallen tree.
 Note that the banks of the river are mostly marshy areas with tall grasses so spots to land your paddling vessel for a break are few and far between.

-Some wildlife is more shy than others, so don't be afraid to venture up any side-creeks to see what you may find.
-The Winter is a great time to see Manatees in the St. Johns river, as they make their journey inland to the warm 72 degree natural springs that are scattered throughout Central and Northern Florida.
+Some wildlife is more shy than others, so don't be afraid to venture up any side creeks to see what you may find.
+The Winter is a great time to see Manatees in the St. Johns River, as they make their journey inland to the warm 72-degree natural springs that are scattered throughout Central and Northern Florida.

-Besides the airboats, the other warning I have for you if you choose to embark on this adventure is only go in the summer if you plan on starting your paddle before sunrise.
+Besides the airboats, the other warning I have for you if you choose to embark on this adventure is to only go in the summer if you plan on starting your paddle before sunrise.
 If you do this, make sure you bring plenty of bug spray as well.
 Bug spray is a safe bet pretty much year-round on this adventure.

 Enjoy this paddle and come to find what makes the Orlando/Central Florida area so much greater than just what the theme parks have to offer.

-Read More
+• Read More

 Download the Outbound mobile app